Sweeping out sectional curvature: Exhaustive manifolds

 \section{Exhaustive manifolds}

 Let $\Omega$ be a simply connected $\kappa$-flat manifold.
-Denote by $\Omega^{(2)}$ the two-hull of $\Omega$ (see Definition~\ref{def:2-hull}).
+Recall that $\Omega^{(2)}$ denotes the two-hull of $\Omega$ (see Definition~\ref{def:2-hull-alt}).
 From the definition of the two-hull, we have that if $\Omega^{(2)}$ is isometric to the model space $\MM^m[\kappa]$ then $\Omega$ is exhaustive (see Definition~\ref{def:exhaustive}).

 In this section we use the above observation to construct examples of exhaustive manifolds.
 The following two propositions follow directly from the discussion above.
 (In other words, the proof is left to the reader.)